Icon_Top_Black

 Empathise

-When planning for user research, because IKEA is a Global organization I wanted to understand its vision and goals, so I performed secondary research to understand its background.
-SWOT analysis was used to identify strengths, weaknesses, and future opportunities of IKEA Taiwan's website, and competitor analysis was used to pin down competitors’ websites’ good features and how they solve problems.
-Also, I searched for IKEA’s target audiences and used it as the standard for recruiting interviewees.
-Lastly, I dived into IKEA Taiwan and other countries' websites for some obvious usability issues.
+When planning user research, I wanted to understand IKEA’s vision and goals because it is a global organization, so I conducted secondary research to understand its background.
+A SWOT analysis was used to identify the strengths, weaknesses, and future opportunities of IKEA Taiwan’s website, while a competitor analysis was employed to pinpoint good features of competitors’ websites and how they address problems.
+I also researched IKEA’s target audiences and used this as the basis for recruiting interviewees.
+Lastly, I examined IKEA Taiwan’s and other countries’ websites for obvious usability issues.

-After secondary research was done, I went into conducting primary research.
-Some qualitative methods I adopted were surveys and interviews, and the quantitative method I adopted was card sorting.
+After completing the secondary research, I proceeded with conducting primary research.
+Some qualitative methods I used included surveys and interviews, while the quantitative method I adopted was card sorting.

 Secondary Research: About IKEA